thorsten/phpMyFAQ/README.md

 ## What is phpMyFAQ?

 phpMyFAQ is a multilingual, completely database-driven FAQ-system.
-It supports various databases to store all data, PHP 5.6+ or HHVM 3.4.2+ is needed in order to access this data. phpMyFAQ also offers a multi-language Content Management System with a WYSIWYG editor and an Image Manager, real time search support with Elasticsearch, flexible multi-user support with user and group based permissions
+It supports various databases to store all data, PHP 5.6+ is needed in order to access this data. phpMyFAQ also offers a multi-language Content Management System with a WYSIWYG editor and an Image Manager, real time search support with Elasticsearch, flexible multi-user support with user and group based permissions